A suburb of Atlanta, Lawrenceville is located in Gwinnett County, roughly 20 miles northeast of the Georgia state capital’s downtown district.

-Its brightly coloured cans are pieces of art in themselves, and contain a range of limited release beers and others that are available year-round.
+Its brightly colored cans are pieces of art in themselves, and contain a range of limited release beers and others that are available year-round.

 These include the Southernality India pale ale, and breakfast stouts.
 The tasting room is also the place to head for glasses and similar souvenirs of your time in Lawrenceville.